pegaltier/backtest-kit/docs/classes/BacktestMarkdownService.md

 getStorage: any
 ```

-Memoized function to get or create ReportStorage for a symbol-strategy-backtest triple.
+Memoized function to get or create ReportStorage for a symbol-strategy-exchange-frame-backtest combination.
-Each symbol-strategy-backtest combination gets its own isolated storage instance.
+Each combination gets its own isolated storage instance.

 ### tick